LISTEN

 Directed by: Jackson Fager.

 Score description: Features a cast of local New Orleans musicians, including Shvkiel, Pro$per Jone$, Josh Kagler and Harmonistic Praise Crusade (recorded at Esplanade Studios in New Orleans), trumpet virtuoso Trevon Sullen-Trotter, and hip-hop activist Aisha Fukushima.
-Strings and brass sections were recorded in Burbank, CA.
+Strings and brass sections recorded in Burbank, CA.